CatWithJob/CatWithJob/README.md

 ## Hi there 👋
-I'm neptuniana - A !
+I'm CatWithAJob !
 A young male learning about windows

 Met me on WinClassic or YouTube.